This yummy tofu bolognese sauce is so good, that in all these years I have been making it, I have not had a single meat eater reject it.

 1. Preheat the frying pan with the coconut oil or water.
 Sautee the onions.

 2. In the meantime, tear the tofu into 4 to 6 pieces and over the sink press each piece with your hands to get rid some of the juice.
 Then crumble the tofu into little pieces and put it aside.

 3. Cook until the tofu starts to get drier and turns slightly golden.
 Then add the carrots, garlic, chilli flakes, thyme, oregano, basil and stir in well.

 4. Shortly after add the ground paprika, stir it well to make sure it mixes well with the tofu.

-5. Add about half of the passata and bring to boil while stirring constantly.
+5. Add the passata and bring to boil while stirring constantly.
 Rinse the bottle of the tomatoes with a little water and add to the sauce.
 Add salt and pepper to taste.

 6. Cook until the celery and carrots are soft.
 If the sauce is too thick you can add a bit more water.